neumino/neumino.github.io/movies.md

-### Between Worlds
+### Zero
-*Released on 2018-12-21, vote average 5*
+*Released on 2018-12-21, vote average 8*

-Joe—a down-on-his-luck truck driver haunted by the memory of his deceased wife and child—meets Julie, a spiritually gifted woman who enlists his help in a desperate effort to find the lost soul of her comatose daughter.
-But the spirit of Joe&#39;s dead wife proves stronger, possessing the young woman&#39;s body and determined to settle her unfinished business with the living.
+Bauua Singh is a vertically challenged man who is full of charm and wit, with a pinch of arrogance.
+Born to a wealthy family and raised in an environment of affluence and indulgence, Bauua was never failed by Meerut or its people.
+But when he meets two women, his experiences with these women take him on a journey to complete his &#39;incompleteness&#39; and broaden his horizons to find a purpose he never knew he had.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/WnKltEsRorg?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/RF7DhGIQE1k?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>